1wheel/roadtolarissa/source/_posts/2017-03-03-kindle-tracker.md

 I've only got a couple of days of logs and it looks like checking footnotes can mess up the position tracking, but hopefully in a few months I'll have enough data to make something interesting.

+While not nearly as comprehensive, there is one source of historic data that the kindle doesn't clear: a record of word lookups. `system/vocabulary/vocab.db` contains the book, time and context of each word look up.
+Most are accidental long presses, but it is fun to back and see what words I still don't know:

+<div id='kindle-vocab'></div>

+If you're interested in tracking your own reading, checkout the [code on github](github.com/1wheel/kindle-tracker).